-Processed and ready-to-eat foods can contain a wide swath of ingredients.
+Processed and ready-to-eat foods can contain an array of ingredients.
 While some ingredients are well-known staples and pose little health concern, many take the form of refined sugars, hydrogenated fat, empty carbohydrates and fillers, preservatives, stabilizers, artificial dyes, artificial flavorings, and other unrecognizable additives.